xcp-ng/xcp-ng-org/docs/guides.md

 This section describes how to create a new Secure Boot VM using the various XCP-ng interfaces.

 :::warning
 If the VM will be running Linux, ensure that the distribution supports installation with Secure Boot enabled prior to enabling Secure Boot for the VM on XCP-ng.
 If the distribution does not support installation with Secure Boot enabled, then first create the VM with Secure Boot disabled and enable it *only after following the distribution's instructions for enabling Secure Boot*.
 :::

 ##### Create a Secure Boot VM using XO

 During VM creation in XO, go to the *Advanced* section and select **uefi** as the **Boot firmware**.
 This will display a **Secure boot** toggle that can be clicked to enable Secure Boot.

 ![](../assets/img/screenshots/xo_uefi_sb_create_option.png)

 #### Enable Secure Boot for an Existing UEFI VM

 :::warning
 If the VM is running Linux, ensure that the distribution supports Secure Boot before enabling it for the VM in XCP-ng.
 Furthermore, the distribution may require the installation of further packages to enable Secure Boot in the VM.
 :::

 :::warning
-It is not recommended to change an existing's VM firmware type from BIOS to UEFI if it has already been booted.
+It is not recommended to change an existing VM's firmware type from BIOS to UEFI if it has already been booted.
 :::

-If the VM has been booted before, check if the Secure Boot variables `db`, `dbx`, or `KEK` have already been set for it by running the command on the XCP-ng CLI:
+If the VM has been booted before, check if the Secure Boot variables `db`, `dbx`, or `KEK` have already been set for it by running this command on the XCP-ng CLI:

 ```
 # Look for db, dbx, or KEK